-The California Climate Policy Summit brings together electeds, business leaders, policy experts, and environmental justice advocates to build support for climate policy commensurate with what science demands.
+The California Climate Policy Summit brings together elected officials, business leaders, policy experts, and environmental justice advocates to build support for climate policy commensurate with what science demands.
 Anyone can attend, but those who are interested in or working in California climate policy will likely find it most useful.

-Tickets are discounted for nonprofit and government professionals.
-Early-bird pricing has been extended until 5 pm PT on March 24, 2023, for both nonprofit/government tickets and business tickets.
+Tickets are discounted for nonprofit and government professionals, as well as individuals.
+Early-bird pricing will extend until 11:59 pm PT on February 25, 2024, for both individual/nonprofit/government tickets and business tickets.
 Further discounts are also available for Summit sponsors and promotional partners.
 More information on sponsorship benefits is available here.
 To learn more about becoming a promotional partner email email@example.com.
-While we are unable to offer full scholarships at this time, there are a limited number of volunteer opportunities available in exchange for free registration to the Summit.
-Please email email@example.com to learn more about volunteering.
+While we are unable to offer scholarships at this time, there are a limited number of volunteer opportunities available in exchange for free registration to the Summit.
+Please email firstname.lastname@example.org to learn more about volunteering.

-Q: Where can I find information about last year’s Summit and speakers?
+Q: Where can I find information about last year’s event and speakers?

 Q: What accessibility features will be available at this event?

-The Holiday Inn has a range of accessibility features.
+The Sheraton has a range of accessibility features.
 Scroll to the “Property” section of the Sheraton’s home page for a full description of features.